 Our primary ability resource that passively regenerates.
 All runes have individual cooldowns, but only 3 runes can progress their cooldown at a time.
 The base rune cooldown is reduced by haste.
 In general, 10 RP (Runic Power) is generated per each rune used, but there are exceptions.

 Base Maximum: 125

-Our secondary ability resource that is usually generated by spending runes.
-The main use of this resource is to spend on [Death Strike] to generate health.
+RP is our secondary ability resource that is primarily generated by spending runes.
+The main use of this resource is to spend it on [Death Strike] to generate health.
 Alternatively, it can be spent on [Bonestorm] (when talented), which also generates health.
-RP is effectively a second health bar and needs to be mindfully managed.
-1.25 RP is lost every second when out of combat and, as of 9.1, RP is lowered to 20 when an M+ dungeon starts.
+RP is effectively a second health bar and needs to be mindfully managed for BDK success.
+Note, 1.25 RP is lost every second when out of combat and, as of 9.1, RP is lowered to 20 when an M+ dungeon starts.

 Maximum Stacks: 10

 [Bone Shield] is a stack-based mitigation buff where stacks are generated with [Marrowrend] and lost when damaged by melee attacks (at max you can lose one charge every 2.5 seconds).
-A significant amount of passive mitigation is lost when this buff falls off completely and [Ossuary] provides a [Death Strike] RP cost reduction when you have at least 5 stacks; other than that, the number of [Bone Shield] stacks do not provide any additional bonuses outside of talent interactions.
+A significant amount of passive mitigation is lost when this buff falls off completely and [Ossuary] provides a [Death Strike] RP cost reduction when you have at least 5 stacks; other than that, the number of [Bone Shield] stacks do not provide any additional bonuses outside of talent interactions like [Foul Bulwark].
 Generating new stacks of [Bone Shield] is done at the cost of RP generation, since [Marrowrend] does not generate RP as efficiently as [Heart Strike].
 [Bone Shield] stacks are reset when a M+ dungeon starts, so there is no value in generating stacks ahead of starting a key.

 Class Design Implications

 - BDKs take significantly more up-front damage than other tanks, since we can mitigate significant amounts of this damage using reactive healing from [Death Strike].
 As a consequence, BDKs are usually more vulnerable to dying from burst damage than other tanks, since a large portion of our mitigation happens *after* we take the damage.